mkyutani/wapctl/README.md

 Stop Windows Search (WSearch), ok?
 [Y/n]
 ```

-### Startup programs in Shell:Startup and 'Run' registry
+### Startup programs in Shell startup, 'Run' registry and UWP

-You can list, show information, start and remove the startup programs in Shell:Startup and 'Run' registry.
+You can list, show information, start and remove the startup programs in Shell startup, 'Run' registry and Universal Windows Platform (UWP) startup task.

 * List the startup programs.